The selection process is made up of five sequential stages:

 Applications can only be made online via the College website.
 An application fee of $1,600 (GST free) is required upon submission.
 An application will not be considered if the fee has not been paid.

 Sufficient time has been allocated for applicants to complete all sections of the application form for submission by the closing date.
-The closing date for applications into the 2018 Training Program is 31 March 2017.
-All documentation marked as ‘IN MAIL’ must be received by College by the closing date.
+The closing date for applications into the 2019 Training Program is 1 May 2018.

 An applicant cannot change their application form once it has been submitted.
 Applications that are incomplete and/or received after the closing date will not be considered.